-This huge tondo is held at Hiroshima Gokoku-jinja Shrine next to the Hiroshima Castle, tondo is always held on January 15, no matter what day of the week that falls on.
+This huge tondo is held at Hiroshima Gokoku-jinja Shrine next to Hiroshima Castle, tondo is always held on January 15, no matter what day of the week that falls on, and no matter the weather.
 There is also quite a lively atmosphere as a sizable crowd usually gathers and you are pretty close to popping of bamboo.
 The guys in charge of keeping the fire under control wear some pretty cool gear here.

 Canceled in 2023 due to COVID-19

 Sanba Shinmei Tondo Festival which has been held since the 17th century and is designated as a folk cultural asset of Onomichi city.

 The festival is held on the grounds of Sanba Elementary School.